ZonaChen/Lib_Room_Booker/README.md

-A python script to auto book the rooms in the Library of ECNU.
+A python script to auto book rooms in the Library of ECNU.